SAIB-Inc/Buriza/src/Buriza.Docs/main.typ

 ==== Cross-Platform App

-The MAUI application targets iOS, Android, macOS, and Windows through a hybrid architecture that combines native platform capabilities with web-based UI components.
+The #link("https://learn.microsoft.com/en-us/dotnet/maui/")[MAUI] application targets iOS, Android, macOS, and Windows through a hybrid architecture that combines native platform capabilities with web-based UI components.
 At the core of this implementation is BlazorWebView, a native control that hosts Blazor content within a webview container while providing seamless integration with platform-specific APIs.

 BlazorWebView acts as a bridge between the native MAUI shell and the Blazor UI layer, allowing the same *`Buriza.UI`* components to render within a native application context.
 This approach eliminates the need to rebuild the entire user interface using platform-specific controls like XAML, while still providing access to native device features such as secure storage, biometric authentication, and push notifications.